I’m excited to share this guest post from Jecca Blac – a UK based, gender-free makeup brand that celebrates all makeup wearers.

 Step 3.
 Apply concealer

-After color corrector, it’s time to apply concealer.
+After the color corrector, it’s time to apply concealer.
 Look for a medium coverage cream concealer in a shade that matches your skin tone.

 You can use the same makeup brush or a clean one if you prefer.
 As before, apply a little bit of product at a time and blend well before adding more.
 You want your beard shadow area to blend perfectly with the rest of your face.